JakobKSvaneborg/gpaw/doc/tutorialsexercises/magnetic/mft/mft.rst

 G-M-K-G-A using several different spatial partitionings into magnetic sites:

-1) A partitioning where the two cobalt atoms are assigned each a spherical site, but where only one of the spherical cutoff radii is varried.
+1) A partitioning where the two cobalt atoms are assigned each a spherical site, but where only one of the spherical cutoff radii is varied.
 2) A similar partitioning with spheres of varying, but equal radii.
 3) A partitioning with only one sublattice that fills out the entire unit cell.